Adenanthera pavonina: Uses

 The tree is fast-growing, with an attractive, spreading canopy that makes it suitable as a shade tree, and for ornamental purposes in large gardens or parks.
 However, it is also known for producing much litter in the form of leaves, twigs and especially seed pods which crack open while still on the branch, so releasing their seeds, before themselves falling to the ground.

-In traditional medicine, a decoction of the young leaves and bark of Adenanthera pavonina is used to treat diarrhea.
+In traditional medicine, a decoction of the young leaves and bark of Adenanthera pavonina is used to treat diarrhoea.
 Also, the ground seeds are used to treat inflammation.
 Preliminary scientific studies appear to support these traditional uses.
 In vitro studies show that Adenanthera pavonina leaf extract has antibacterial activity against the intestinal pathogen Campylobacter jejuni.
 Also, high doses of seed extract have an anti-inflammatory effect in studies in rats and mice.

 Chemical constituents

 Adenanthera pavonina is a source of aliphatic natural products (O-acetylethanolamine and 1-octacosanol), carbohydrate (galactitol), simple aromatic natural products (2,4-dihydroxybenzoic acid), flavonoids (ampelopsin, butein, dihydrorobinetin, and robinetin), terpenoids (echinocystic acid and oleanolic acid), steroids (daucosterol, β-sitosterol, and stigmasterol), amino acids and peptides (2-amino-4-ethylidenepentanedioic acid and γ-methyleneglutamine), and alkaloids (O-acetylethanolamine and 1H-imidazole).